 Concept of ecology, Environment and its components-biotic and abiotic factors and their effects on growth, development, population dynamics, distribution and dispersal.
 Principle of biogeography and insects biodiversity.
+Assessment of diversity indices.
 Biotic potential and environmental resistance.
 Ecosystems, agroecosystems analysis, their characteristics and functioning.
 Intra and inter specific relationship; competition, predator-prey and host-parasite interactions, ecological niche.
 Life table studies, population models.
 Food chain and food web.
 Arthropod population monitoring, pest forecasting.
 Diapause and causes of pest out breaks.